comojin1994/XAI60600/README.md

 # XAI60600
+This is the project of APPLICATIONS AND PRACTICE IN NEURAL NETWORKS at the KOREA UNIV.

 ## 1. Project objective
 The objective of the project is to verify signal processing and classification methods for motor imagery-based brain-computer interfaces.